 Sara Manzano-Díaz - Regional Administrator, Mid-Atlantic Region

-Sara Manzano-Díaz was appointed by President Barack Obama to serve as Regional Administrator for the U.S. General Services Administration's (GSA) Mid-Atlantic Region, effective May 7, 2012.
+In May 2012, President Barack Obama appointed Sara Manzano-Diaz to serve as Regional Administrator for the U.S. General Services Administration's (GSA) Mid-Atlantic Region.

 As Regional Administrator, she serves as the executive for the region and leads 1,000 employees.
 She oversees the government's real estate portfolio (nearly 800 owned and leased commercial buildings representing 35 million square feet) and the procurement of goods, services, and information technology (over $4.3 Billion annually) for six Mid-Atlantic states, as well as, Africa, Europe and the Middle East.
 During 2013, she assumed the added responsibility of serving as Acting Regional Administrator for GSA’s Southeast Sunbelt Region which includes eight states.

 Ms. Manzano-Díaz has spent her career in public service advocating on behalf of working class families, women, and girls.
 In 2010, she was nominated by President Obama and was unanimously confirmed by the United States Senate as the 16th Director of the Women’s Bureau at the United States Department of Labor.
 The Women’s Bureau was created by Congress in 1920, the same year women were granted the right to vote.
 It is the only federal agency exclusively mandated to serve and promote the interests of working women.
 Working with the White House, Congress, federal agencies and stakeholders, she focused on domestic and international policies affecting women in the workforce.